zulip/zulip-gci/request-remote-dev.md

 need a GitHub account.
 If you don't already have one, sign up [here][github-join].

-You'll also need to [create ssh keys and add them to your GitHub account][github-help-add-ssh-key].
+You'll also need to [create SSH keys and add them to your GitHub account][github-help-add-ssh-key].

 ## Step 2: Create a fork of zulip/zulip